-In pursuit of Slippery Rock University's educational mission, the Office for Community-Engaged Learning (OCEL) leverages service-learning and community engagement as powerful pedagogies to transform the intellectual, social, and leadership capacities of students to serve the common good and work toward the betterment of self and society.
-To that end, the Office for Community-Engaged Learning believes that service builds identity and promotes the formation of critically self-aware and socially-responsible citizens and civic-minded professionals.
+In pursuit of Slippery Rock University's educational mission, the Office for Community-Engaged Learning (OCEL) leverages service-learning and community engagement as powerful pedagogies to transform the intellectual, social, and leadership capacities of students to serve the common good and work toward the improvement of self and society.
+To that end, the OCEL believes that service builds identity and promotes the formation of critically self-aware and socially-responsible citizens and civic-minded professionals.
 The OCEL aspires to create a community of premier thought leaders dedicated to catalyzing personal and social transformation that promotes realization of thriving communities within a more inclusive and just democratic society.

-The OCEL embraces an expansive view and understanding of service along a continuum of broad public engagement activities.
+Additionally, the OCEL embraces an expansive view and understanding of service along a continuum of broad public engagement activities.
 These range from sporadic charitable acts of volunteerism, to service-learning endeavors, to deep social change and advocacy work.